SuperDisk/hUGETracker/README.md

 # License

-hUGETracker itself is licensed under the [GPLv2](https://github.com/SuperDisk/hUGETracker/blob/hUGETracker/Copying), however [the music driver that powers hUGETracker](https://github.com/SuperDisk/hUGEDriver) is dedicated to the public domain, and completely free and open source.
+hUGETracker itself is licensed under the [GPLv2](https://github.com/SuperDisk/hUGETracker/blob/hUGETracker/Copying), however [the music driver that powers hUGETracker](https://github.com/SuperDisk/hUGEDriver) is dedicated to the public domain, and is completely free and open source.